-Like all Google updates and algorithm changes, the purpose of this update is to improve user experience and if your site is hit by it then treat it has a wake-up call and implement the required changes in order to recover loss ranking and traffic.
+Like all Google updates and algorithm changes, the purpose of this update is to improve user experience, and if your site is hit by it then treat it as a wake-up call and implement the required changes in order to recover loss ranking and traffic.

 Albeit more targeted to low-value content sites that put revenue above helping its audience.
 The best way to combat this is to remove immediately the ads and promote high-value content on their websites.